dineshsoudagar/Multi-Task-Neural-Networks/README.md

    - Lane Marking
    - Drivable Area Detection
    - Object Detection
- - Use of the Audi Autonomous Driving Dataset (A2D2).
  - Custom loss weighing and optimization techniques.
  - Training scripts and evaluation metrics for comparison.